PhilChodrow/PIC16A/schedule.md

 # Final exam

 The final exam will take place on December 17th, 2020.
-You will have 3 hours to complete the final exam, and can take the exam at any time between 12:00am and 11:59pm on December 17th.
+It will be released at 8am on 12/17.
+The exam is intended to require approximately 3 hours of effort.
+You will have 24 hours to complete the the exam.
 This exam is open-book and open-notes.